miguelarbesu/miguelarbesu/content/post/cicada-songs-finding-periodicity/index.md

 There is a faint low frequency band > 1 kHz that suddenly spikes and stretches up to 2 kHz at ~520 seconds: it is an airplane taking of from the nearby airport, at around 10 km.
 Fortunately, it seems that the main cicada frequency at 5 kHz is not affected by that interference, so the whole audio sample is used analyze the modulation of that main signal.

-From the spectrogram array the average maximum frequency is 4921.9 +- 120.4 Hz standard deviations.
+From the spectrogram array the average maximum frequency is 4921.9 $\pm$ 120.4 Hz standard deviations.
 Now that we identified the position and variability of the main signal, we plot it over the averaged spectrum of the audio sample.

 ![Averaged spectrogram showing spectral range to integrate](0-finding-periodicity_8_0.png "Averaged spectrogram showing spectral range to integrate")